Louis Dodds: Shrewsbury Town

 Dodds signed a two-year contract with Micky Mellon's League One side Shrewsbury Town in May 2016.
 His first goal for the club was a 77th-minute winner in a first-round EFL Cup tie against Championship side Huddersfield Town on 9 August.
 He went on to finish the 2016–17 campaign as Shrewsbury's top-scorer with ten goals in all competitions.
 Paul Hurst, who was appointed as manager mid-way through Dodds first season at the club, admitted that the player presented him with "a nice problem" regarding team selection, having been deployed successfully either wide left, wide right or in a central attacking midfield role in his preferred 4−4−2 system.
-However he was only a squad player in the first half of the 2017–18 season, featuring in just nine league games for the "Shrews".
+However, he was only a squad player in the first half of the 2017–18 season, featuring in just nine league games for the "Shrews".

 Chesterfield

-Dodds signed an 18-month contract League Two side Chesterfield on 31 January 2018 after leaving Shrewsbury on a free transfer.
+Dodds signed an 18-month contract with League Two side Chesterfield on 31 January 2018 after leaving Shrewsbury on a free transfer.
 He initially failed to secure a first-team spot for Jack Lester's "Spireites" after a series of niggling injuries caused his form to dip.
-Chesterfield were relegated out of the English Football League at the end of the 2017–18 campaign and he was made available for a free transfer by new manager Martin Allen in May 2018.
+Chesterfield were relegated out of the English Football League at the end of the 2017–18 campaign.
+New manager Martin Allen made him available for a free transfer in May 2018.

 On 21 June 2018, Dodds secured a return to the Football League after joining former club Port Vale on loan for the 2018–19 season.
 Manager Neil Aspin said that Dodds had been keen on a return to Vale Park and "he has cost us next to nothing really".
 Despite a good pre-season, he was on the bench for the opening game of the campaign after Aspin decided to stick with his preferred formation and starting eleven.
 He failed to find the net in 17 appearances before his loan was cancelled early by Aspin on 25 January.
 He was released by Chesterfield in May 2019.